September 17, 2021 | Written By: Lutfi Yunus

 According to the World Health Organization (WHO), second-hand smoke is a phenomenon that is dangerous and detrimental to all parties.
 In fact, based on recent medical studies, passive smokers have highly exposed the same long-term effects as hardcore smokers!
 These include heart disease, lung failure and cancer.

 From the social aspect, we all must agree in stating that cigarette smoke irritates, burdens and disrupts the social atmosphere due to its unpleasant odor and haziness.
 This makes the people around them very uncomfortable at times.
 In addition, cigarette smoke has also been categorized as a form of air pollution that can threaten the well-being of society.
+Are you dependent on nicotine?
+Take this quiz to find out!

 Does Our Society Follow The New Regulation?